-ENG 274 World Literature.
+ENG 274 The Western Tradition in Literature.
 3 cr.
-A study of selected masterpieces of world literature.
+A study of selected masterpieces of the Western tradition in literature.
 Not open to students with credit in ENG 264 or 265.
 Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
 HFA/PT.